-Toy Story Land at Hollywood Studios will be opening on June 30th, 2018, and we now have confirmed information on how it will affect fastpass tiering.
+Toy Story Land at Hollywood Studios will opened on June 30th, 2018, and it's added quite a bit of excitement to a park hurting for attractions while we wait for Galaxy's Edge.
 If you're planning a trip to Walt Disney World after June 30th, here's our recommendation for what fastpasses to book and how to ride everything in Toy Story Land without spending your whole day in line!

-Demand for the two new rides will be very high, so it's important to have a good strategy in mind if you hope to experience them.
+The two new rides are in high demand, especially Slinky Dog Dash, so it's important to have a good strategy in mind if you hope to experience them.
 Starting June 30th, Hollywood Studios has changed their fastpass tiers to match how Animal Kingdom adjusted when Pandora opened: all Toy Story Land rides are tier 1, and everything else is tier 2:

 Toy Story Midway Mania

 Alien Swirling Saucers

 Voyage of the Little Mermaid

 Disney Junior Live on Stage

 Frozen Sing-Along Celebration

 Muppet Vision 3D

 If you want to ride all three rides in Toy Story Land, your best strategy will require fastpass booking 60+ days out and rope-dropping the park.
 Hollywood Studios has an 8 am park opening with 7 am extra magic hours (for resort guests only) through most of August, which means you'll want to arrive at the park by 6:15 am.
 Yes, that's really early!
 It will be worth it!